 An application starts with the online application form, which requires several documents along with the submission of form.
 If your application is accepted, your child will be invited for an interview and assessment at our school.
 If your child passes this stage, you will be provided with an offer to become part of the Ethos community.

 After submitting the online admissions application form, you will receive an email confirming that the application is active or requesting that supporting documents be resubmitted.
 Only after all of the required supporting documents have been received will your application be activated.
 Only active applications are taken into account.

 Tuition Fees for academic year 2020/2021:

-Tuition fees paid on three equal instalments, before 1st February, 1st May and 1st October.
+- Key Stages 2, 3 & 4: are paid on three equal installments, before 1st February, 1st May and 1st October.

 No, books, activities and resources fees are not included in the tuition fees.
 Amount and due dates are defined at the beginning of the academic year.

 - Original birth certificate (computerized) – Egyptian Candidates

 - Copy of parents passports – Foreign Candidates